giangnamG/Local-Storage/README.md

 https://ngnispclub.web.app/
 Firsts web deploy
 Use hosting at Firebase
-Use database at Local Storage
+Use database is Local Storage